YousufNaveedKhan/YousufNaveedKhan/README.md

 ###

 <h3 align="left">Assalam Walaikum, My name is Muhammad Yousuf, and I am a Web Developer from Pakistan.
-I am currently pursuing an Advanced Diploma in Software Engineering from Aptech.</h3>
+I am currently pursuing an Advanced Diploma in Software Engineering from Aptech Gulshan II.</h3>

 ###